Coast Guard, DHS.

-If you have questions on this proposed rule, call Petty Officer Shane Jackson, USCG, Waterways Management, U.S. Coast Guard Sector San Diego at (619) 278-2767.
-If you have questions on viewing or submitting material to the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.End Further Info End Preamble Start Supplemental Information
+If you have questions on this temporary rule, call or e-mail Petty Officer Shane Jackson, Waterways Management, Coast Guard; telephone 619-278-7262, e-mail Shane.E.Jackson@uscg.mil.
+If you have questions on viewing the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.End Further Info End Preamble Start Supplemental Information

 Background and Purpose

-The Coast Guard is establishing a temporary safety zone on the navigable waters of the Lower Colorado River, Laughlin, NV in support of a fireworks show in the navigation channel of the Lower Colorado River, Laughlin, NV.
-The fireworks show is being sponsored by AVI Resort and Casino.
-The safety zone is set at a 1,000 foot radius around the anchored firing barge.
-This temporary safety zone is necessary to provide for the safety of the show's crew, spectators, participants of the event, participating vessels, and other vessels and users of the waterway.
+The AVI Resort and Casino is sponsoring the AVI July fireworks display, which is to be held at the AVI Resort and Casino on the Lower Colorado River in Laughlin, Nevada.
+The Coast Guard is establishing a temporary safety zone on the navigable waters of the Lower Colorado River, Laughlin, NV in support of the AVI July fireworks display.
+The safety zone is set as a 1000 foot radius around the firing site in approximate position: 35°00′45″ N, 114°38′18″ W. This temporary safety zone is necessary to provide for the safety of the show's crew, spectators, participants of the event, participating vessels, and other vessels and users of the waterway.

 Regulatory Planning and Review

 This rule is not a significant regulatory action under section 3(f) of Executive Order 12866, Regulatory Planning and Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of that Order.
 The Office of Management and Budget has not reviewed it under that Order.